Andrew Lim, of Dunedin, asks :-

 Adrian McDonald. an atmospheric physicist and climate scientist at the University of Canterbury, responded.

-The 'natural greenhouse' effect (this is the effect of the mixture of gases in the atmosphere unaffected by man) keeps the Earth's surface warmer than would otherwise occur.
-Visible light from the Sun passes through these gases, but they absorb infrared light re-radiated by the Earth and thus act like a 'blanket'.
-These greenhouse gases (the important ones being water vapour, carbon dioxide, methane and a few others) thus insulate the Earth's surface which would otherwise be considerably colder.
+It is a fact that the 'natural' greenhouse effect (this is the effect of the mixture of gases in the atmosphere unaffected by man) keeps the Earth's surface warmer than would otherwise occur.
+[They transmit the visible light from the Sun but abosrb the infrared light ] reradiated by Earth.]
+Basically, the greenhouse gases (the important ones being water vapour, carbon dioxide, methane and a few others) insulate the Earth's surface.
+Without an atmosphere the Earth's surface would be considerably colder.
 This fundamental idea can be tested using data from other solar system bodies (planets) as well as Earth.

 Man-made emissions have increased the abundance of the greenhouse gases above their natural levels and would thus increase the insulating effect.
 Without some other process occurring these changes would lead to increased surface temperatures.
 The climate system is obviously not simple and many processes are still poorly understood.
 However, given the current set of uncertainties, the changes in surface temperature observed seems very likely to be related to changes in the concentration of greenhouse gases based on a large amount of scientific research.

-The uncertainties in the models and measurements are simply not large enough to dismiss the fact that man is effecting a fundamental balance and without some counterweight, perhaps some unknown or poorly understood process, we can expect changes to the Earth's climate.
-The fact that we are observing changes suggests the hoped-for counterweight does not exist.
+There is definitely uncertainty in the models and in the measurements.
+But these uncertainties are simply not large enough to dismiss the fact that man is effecting a fundamental balance (CO2 is increasing) and without some counterweight (perhaps some unknown or poorly understood process) we can expect changes to the Earth's climate.
+The fact that we are observing changes suggests the hoped for counterweight does not exist.

-The IPCC is a huge organisation which is formed to examine climate research.
-The sheer numbers of scientists involved (many thousands) means it is very difficult to not get a consensus view.
-With governments also involved the document can be considered to be pretty conservative statement of the current scientific knowledge.
-In any document that size you might expect some errors and a number of these have come to light, though it is only a handful, which suggests the general soundness of the documents to me as they have been very critically reviewed by groups outside IPCC.
-Personally I am therfore confident in the following statement from IPCC:
+The IPCC is a huge organisation which examines other people's research rather than does it's own research.
+The sheer numbers of scientists involved (many 1000's) in examining the current knowledge and condensing it into 2-3 very thick summary documents (1000 pages or so each) means it is very difficult to not get a consensus view.
+The fact that governments are also involved in the review of the document as well means that the document is pretty conservative.
+This goes as far as having definitions for words which identify the percentage for the level of agreement.
+For example, 'very likely' means 90%.
+Now in any document that size you might expect some errors and after two years of effort a number of these errors have come to light - though it is only a handful which suggests the general soundness of the documents to me as they have been very critically reviewed by groups outside IPCC.
+But, I think the following statement from IPCC stands: